TDStrasser/KookaBlockly-Reference/docs/source/sensors.rst

 The sixth option is a drop-down of gains applied to the current readings, and consequently the power readings.
 The available values for gain are: ``1``, ``1/2``, ``1/4`` and ``1/8``.
+Lower gains ensure that higher currents and/or shunt resistance values do not force the the current readings out of range.
-Lower gains improve the resolution of the current readings, useful for monitoring low-current devices, but they also limit the range of current that can be read by the sensor.
+Lower gains also degrade the resolution of current readings.

+For general STEM use, involving low current loads, it is recommended that the gain setting be left on 1.

 About the INA219 Sensor